DamoM73/turtle_vid_tute/lesson_4.md

 > **Function location**
 >
-> Normally we put all out function definitions at the top of our code, just under the import statements.
+> Function definitions are place at the top of the code, right after the import statements.
 >
-> This is done for two reasons:
+> This has two reasons:
 >
 > - If the function is not defined before you call it, your code will generate a `NameError`.
+>
-> - Placing all your functions at the start improves you code's maintainability by making it easier to find them.
+> - Placing all your functions at the start improves makes them easier to find them.
+This improves your code's maintainability

 Once you have made `draw_square` function changes, you code should look like: